 It’s a portrait of a woman.
 She has a handsome face and dark features.
 Below her waist is hidden but she seems to be sitting; her right hand crossed over her left wrist, gripping it slightly.
-She has brown, shoulder-length hair covered by a very thin veil, peeking just over her crown.
-She’s dressed in a dark green, silk robe which leaves the top of her bosom exposed.
+She has brown, shoulder-length hair which is covered by a very thin veil, peeking just over her crown.
+She’s dressed in a dark green silk robe which leaves the top of her bosom exposed.
 The background is an impression of a rural landscape.
 In the distance are some shapes resembling trees, surrounding what appears to be a lake.
 Behind the woman, to her left, is a winding path.
 Over her right shoulder is the outline of a far-off bridge.

 The picture isn’t immediately striking, but there’s something about it… Something you can’t quite put your finger on.
 It might be the way she’s staring at you; the way her eyes seem to follow you around the room… Then it hits you — it’s her smile.
 It’s a subtle smile.
 A faint contentment registered on the upturned corners of her mouth.
 A gentle satisfaction.
 It’s the kind of smile that might form when one’s thinking of a loved one.
-Or when they’re stirring their tea, remembering the time the vending machine gave them two Snickers when they’d only paid for one.
+Or when they’re stirring their tea, remembering the time the vending machine gave them two Snickers bars when they’d only paid for one.
 Or it could be a secretive smile; an I-have-a-secret-but-I’m-not-telling-you-teeheehee smile; a playful smile.
 Or maybe it’s the smile one makes when a photographer tells them to smile before they take a picture.
 An obligatory smile.
 An I’m-just-smiling-because-someone-told-me-to-smile smile.

 It’s an enigmatic smile to be sure.
-The kind of smile that one could spend a lifetime contemplating; the kind of smile one imagines scholars have debated for years.
-It’s a glass half empty smile; a glass half full smile.
+The kind of smile that one could spend a lifetime contemplating.
+The kind of smile one imagines scholars have debated for years.
+It’s a glass half empty smile.
+A glass half full smile.
 A Rorschach test smile, its perceived meaning reflecting the impliers intentions back upon them.
 A mirror smile.
 It’s the kind of smile that movies are made about.
 Movies which star Julia Roberts and Julia Stiles.
 Not to mention Maggie Gylenhall and Kirsten Dunst.
 Movies which you haven’t personally seen, but upon further research are about feminism in the 1950’s.
 Movies which critics are calling “a formulaic Roberts vehicle that isn’t without its charm” and “the female variant of Dead Poets Society.”
 Movies which will remain in the cultural consciousness for many years to come.

 Oh, that’s a thousand words?
-Sweet — that should paint a pretty good picture, so… I’m out.
-Peace.
+Sweet — that should paint a pretty good picture, so… Peace.
+I’m out.